llord1/llord1.github.io/PathToPhD.md

 8b.  ~~Using Maslow's need for safety and security, and the lens of linguistics created an association between linguistics and crime; thought I could add to the data science field through data curation and analysis:~~

-    * *Wanted to create an NLP project on legal phrase detection; hoped to use entity (phrase) detection to predict success in court; also wanted to convert existing linguistic vitality survey to an online survey (a demographic and linguistic census-type survey of lawyers where an endangered language is spoken, and how their linguistic capacities helped or hindered client representation).* [See draft online form](https://form.jotform.com/203134599286160)
+    * *Wanted to create an NLP project on legal phrase detection; hoped to use entity (phrase) detection to predict success in court; also wanted to convert existing linguistic vitality survey to an online survey (a demographic and linguistic census-type survey of lawyers where an endangered language is spoken, and how their linguistic capacities helped or hindered client representation).* [See draft online form](https://form.jotform.com/203134599286160) and [draft presentation](https://prezi.com/p/edit/xvydxfo_48dd/).

     * Road blocks= Spoke to Purcell, Ashby, and Ford.
 There was partial internal support from Dr. Ford; there was some traction but, he mentioned focusing more on sentiment analysis, and using the language as a background for the dataset.
 Unable to form a committee from HU members.
 It did not appear to be fit for a Ph.D. in data science.